 Guarding your software against threats, defects, and bugs in the early stages is an important means to secure your code.
 Secure coding practices ensure that your guard against the accidental and non-accidental introduction of vulnerabilities.
 It is a line of defence in place for counteracting detrimental software programming errors.
 There are a few common secure coding practices seen across the globe :

-On the World Wide Web, there are only a few genuine sources of data and input data validation is a necessity to ensure the safety of the system.
+On the World Wide Web, there are only a few genuine sources of data, and input data validation is a necessity to ensure the safety of the system.
 Often, a little negligence could open the gates for several bugs and other software threats to install themselves in the registry and gain access to system files.

-Warnings while compiling do not necessary mean that the program will not execute.
+Warnings while compiling do not necessarily mean that the program will not execute.
 They are just warnings for significant chances of security flaws within the code.
-Use the highest level in discretion and ensure that your code is error-free and flawless.
+Use the highest level of indiscretion and ensure that your code is error-free and flawless.

 Ensure that the basic access is restricted and permissions are a requisite for access.
 Only through a permission-based screening system, specific conditions for permit of access can be elaborated.

-When executing your code, look for to reduce the privileges required to complete the task.
+When executing your code, look to reduce the privileges required to complete the task.
 Privileges serve as opportunities for hackers and other attacks to execute arbitrary code while having elevated privileges

-Place several layers of defence for your program to ensure that the chances of a security flaw are negligible.
-If one layer of defence were weak, the subsequent layer of defence would act and ensure that there is minimal exposure of information to threats.
+Place several layers of defense for your program to ensure that the chances of a security flaw are negligible.
+If one layer of defense were weak, the subsequent layer of defense would act and ensure that there is minimal exposure of information to threats.

 Ensure that there are effective quality assurance techniques in place.
 Quality assurance can go a long way in securing the vulnerabilities and eliminating them.
 For example, techniques like Source code, Fuzz testing, and penetration testing, can be put into action to ensure the security of your system.

-In the development life cycle, it is important to identify, document, and develop the security requirements.
+In the development life cycle, it is important to identify, document, and develop security requirements.
 Without a security requirement in place, ensuring the safety of your process is a lost cause.